Jack Thiessen

 John Peter Thiessen (14 April 1931 – 9 October 2022) was a Canadian Russian Mennonite teacher, translator, and writer from Manitoba.
-Alongside Arnold Dyck and Reuben Epp, he was an important contributor to the development of Mennonite Low German literature as well as one of the language's most prominent lexicographers.
+Alongside Arnold Dyck and Reuben Epp, he was an important contributor to the development of Mennonite Low German literature, as well as one of the language's most prominent lexicographers.

 Early life and education

-Thiessen was born in Gnadenfeld, near Grunthal on 14 April 1931.
+Thiessen was born in Gnadenfeld near Grunthal, Manitoba, Canada, on 14 April 1931.
 He grew up in Grunthal and attended high school at Mennonite Collegiate Institute in Gretna, Manitoba.
 Thiessen graduated from the University of Manitoba, and received his PhD at the University of Marburg.

 Career

-In addition to Plautdietsch writing, Thiessen wrote about Yiddish and translated numerous works, including Antoine de Saint-Exupery's The Little Prince into Plautdietsch.
+In addition to Plautdietsch writing, Thiessen wrote about Yiddish and translated numerous works, including Antoine de Saint-Exupéry's The Little Prince into Plautdietsch.
 Thiessen is perhaps most well known for his influential Plautdietsch language dictionary.
 The 1977 edition of Thiessen's dictionary, published two years before Herman Rempel's dictionary, was the first published Plautdietsch dictionary, a language that had until then been primarily a spoken language.
 The dictionary has been expanded considerably in editions since then and been utilized by writers, such as Rudy Wiebe wishing to write, not just speak, in Plautdietsch.
 In 2020, he collaborated with writer Andrew Unger in translating a popular The Daily Bonnet post into Plautdietsch.
 He also wrote and published humorous Plautdietsch short stories about Mennonites, often collaborating with Al Reimer.